-Applications for the 2024 ACT Book of the Year Award open Thursday 15 February and close 5:00pm on Thursday 28 March 2024.
+Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

-Books are considered by an independent judging panel, which recommends a shortlist and winning author to the Minister for Arts, Culture and the Creative Economy.
+Books are considered by an independent judging panel, which recommends a shortlist and winning author to the Minister for Business, Arts and Creative Industries.
 Previous literary contributions by the author may be taken into consideration during the judging process.
 All decisions are final and no discussion or correspondence will be entered into regarding the judging process.
 The ACT Government reserves the right not to accept a nomination.

 Book of the Year Award - Conditions of entry